severb/flowy/docs/introduction.rst

    Polling and running activities

-This is the entire lifecycle of an activity.
-Lets go over it step by step:
+Lets go over the entire lifecycle of an activity step by step:

 #.
 The activity workers start by long polling the SWF web service.
 #.
 As soon as there is an activity waiting in the activities task list it will